Commotio/dragownd/README.md

 # This tool is a graphic interface for regularly scanning a network and monitoring services and hosts.

+###Requirements:
+Ensure that you have mysql installed, and you know the root password.

 To install, cd to the installer directory and run the `install.sh` script in the installer directory

     ./install.sh